 Sean P. Kilkenny was elected in 2015 as the Sheriff of Montgomery County, the third largest county in the Commonwealth.
-He is a long serving member of the U.S. Army Judge Advocate General’s Corps and the son of a police officer.
+He is a long-serving member of the U.S. Army Judge Advocate General Corps and the son of a police officer.

 Kilkenny has served his country as an officer in both the active duty U.S. Army and U.S. Army Reserve for more than two decades.
-Now a lieutenant colonel, he began his career as a paratrooper and federal prosecutor in the Judge Advocate General’s Corps.
-He has served in Iraq, Kosovo, Bosnia and South Korea.
+Now a lieutenant colonel, he began his military career as a paratrooper and federal prosecutor in the Judge Advocate General Corps.
+He has served in Iraq, Kosova, Bosnia, and South Korea.
 He is currently assigned as the Staff Judge Advocate to the 94th Training Division in Fort Lee, Virginia.
 He completed an elite program at the U.S. Army War College and earned a master’s degree in strategic studies.

-As principal of The Law Offices of Sean Kilkenny, he has provided counsel on real estate, zoning, permitting, environmental, financing, employment, and litigation matters to municipalities across the Philadelphia suburbs.
-Currently, Kilkenny serves as solicitor to Whitemarsh Township, The Municipality of Norristown, East Norriton Township, and the Boroughs of Jenkintown, Lansdale, and Morrisville.
-He also serves as special counsel to Upper Merion Township and the Bristol Township School District, and represents the members of the Laborers Local 135 in Norristown.
+As principal of Kilkenny Law, he has provided counsel on real estate, zoning, permitting, environmental, financing, employment, and litigation matters to municipalities across the Philadelphia suburbs.
+Currently, Kilkenny services as solicitor to Whitemarsh Township, the Municipality of Norristown, East Norriton Township, and the Boroughs of Jenkintown, Lansdale, and Morrisville.
+He also serves as special counsel to Upper Merion Township and the Bristol Township School District and represents the members of the Laborers Local 135 in Norristown.